How To Start a Candle Business? (Step by Step Guide)

 Venture Smarter recommends paying close attention to the following candle business tips when designing your own website:

 • Make sure it's simple to discover your items and browse your website.
-As a general guideline, all your items must be reachable in four clicks or less.
-Utilize menus, breadcrumbs, and "linked products" features to promote the discovery of products on your website.
+Every product should be reachable in four clicks or fewer.
+Use clear menus, breadcrumbs, and "related products" features to make browsing easy.

 Creating a marketing plan for candle business